kevinkimdroid/zotezote/README.md

-# flutter_sixvalley_ecommerce
+# flutter_zotezote_ecommerce

-A new Flutter setup application for starting a project.
+A new Flutter setup application

 ## Getting Started